ticianavalle/2016goals/README.md

 ## Read 1 book a month (2/12)
 1. January - Inferno by Dan Brown
 2. February - The Shack by William P. Young
 3. March - The Casual Vacancy by J.K.
-Rowling *reading
+Rowling
 4. April - The Hitchhiker's Guide to the Galaxy by Douglas Adams | The Casual Vacancy by J.K.
 Rowling
 5. May - A Storm of Swords by George RR Martin | The Last Wish by Andrzej Sapkowski